kapilsaindane/kapilsaindane/README.md

 ## 💡 About Me

-I’m a Product Management professional with 6+ years of experience in the packaging and industrial equipment industry.
+I’m a Product Management professional with 6+ years of experience in the B2B capital goods equipment.

 I specialize in:
 - Product Lifecycle Management (0 → 1 → Scale)